mesosphere/dcos-docs-site/pages/1.11/administering-clusters/backup-and-restore/backup-restore-api/index.md

 ---
 layout: layout.pug
 navigationTitle:  Back up and Restore API
-title: Back up and Restore API
+title: Back Up and Restore API
 menuWeight: 10
 excerpt: Backing up and restoring your cluster using the API